LazuliKao/LiteLoaderBDS/docs/installation/windows.md

 - [Visual C++ Redistributable for Visual Studio 2015, 2017, 2019, and 2022](https://aka.ms/vs/17/release/vc_redist.x64.exe)

-Since LiteeLoaderBDS 3 is not compatible with the previous LiteLoaderBDS 2, you need to uninstall LiteLoaderBDS 2 before installing LiteLoaderBDS 3.
+Since LiteLoaderBDS 3 is not compatible with the previous LiteLoaderBDS 2, you need to uninstall LiteLoaderBDS 2 before installing LiteLoaderBDS 3.

 ## Installation Methods